 I am a Ph.D. candidate in Sociology at the University of California, Berkeley.
 My research broadly explores the causes and consequences of inequalities at work and home in the United States.
-My dissertation focuses on the effect of local land use regulations on household-level wealth inequality.
+My dissertation focuses on the effect of local land use regulations on individual-, household-, and neighborhood-level inequality.
 I also study the origins of socioeconomic gaps in parental investments in children, the role of worker power in reducing inequality in exposure to precarious work, and trajectories of work and future criminal justice contact among those who have been to prison.

 You can find my CV here.